mathjax/MathJax-docs/output.rst

 :ref:`HTML-CSS configuration <configure-HTML-CSS>`, or :ref:`SVG configuration <configure-SVG>` pages for more details.

-Note that breaks occur only at operations and relations or at explicit space, but not, for example, in the middle two consecutive identifiers.
+Note that breaks occur only at operations and relations or at explicit space, but not, for example, in the middle of two consecutive identifiers, and long identifiers or numbers are not broken, nor are the contents of ``<mtext>`` elements (which come from the ``\text{}`` macro in TeX input).

 The line-breaking algorithm uses the nesting depth, the type of operator, the size of spaces, and other factors to decide on the